Martchus/tageditor/README.md

 rewrite is still not a good idea in general.)

 ## Matroska-related remarks
-The Matroska container format (and WebM which is based on Matroska) are breaking with common conventions.
-Therefore not all CLI examples mentioned below make sense to use on such files.
+The Matroska container format (and WebM, which is based on Matroska) deviates from common conventions.
+As a result, not all CLI examples provided below are applicable to these file types.

-Generally, one Matroska file can have multiple tags and each tag has a "target" which decides to what the fields of the tag apply to, e.g. the song or the whole album.
-So when using the CLI or the GUI you need to be aware to what tag/target to add fields to.
+In general, a single Matroska file can contain multiple tags, each with a *target* that determines what the tag's fields apply to - such as an individual song or the entire album.
+When using the CLI or GUI, it is important to be mindful of which tag/target you are adding fields to.

 Matroska also does *not* use one combined field for the track/disk number and total like other formats do.
 It instead uses the separate fields `part` and `totalparts` which again need to be added to a tag of the desired target (e.g.